 In your job search, you will need to create a distinct resume for each job application.
 This enables you do do the following:

 To make this easy, start by building a Master Resume to work from.
 This will be an ever-evolving resume that contains all your work history, accomplishments, and skills that you can tailor for each application.

 Let’s start building a Master Resume.

 The following section will outline the key components of a resume, and provide examples, tips and best practices for writing these components.

 Your resume should first include the most important information - Your name!
 Your name should be the largest text on the page.
 The header also includes basic contact details and links to other relevant online profiles.

 For a European CV, the header will also include a professional profile picture.
 Do not include a picture for a traditional North American application.
 For a web based North American resume, a picture is acceptable.

-An objective statements is no longer acceptable on a resume.
+An objective statement is no longer acceptable on your resume summary or resume introduction.
 Employers know your objective is to get the job.
 Instead, you have two options.